This post is also available in: German

 - No limits or caps on usage (all plans) – Riddle is also the only online quiz maker we reviewed to offer unlimited pricing – you simply pick the features you want, and get unlimited quiz submissions per month, leads per month, and full quiz creation.

 - Multilingual (67 languages!) – We were seriously impressed at Riddle’s approach to languages support.
-You can create quizzes localized in 67 languages, included right to left ones like Arabic and Hebrew, plus characters such as Chinese.
-Their quiz creator is also localized in French, German, and Spanish.
+You can create a quiz in 67 languages, included right to left ones like Arabic and Hebrew, plus characters such as Chinese.
+Riddle’s online quiz creator is also localized in French, German, and Spanish.

 - Excellent data privacy / fully GDPR-compliant – Riddle stood out here as well by their detailed GDPR-compliance.
 Fully EU-based, they opted for their own servers in Germany vs. US cloud storage companies.
 Heck, they’ve even ditched tools like Google Analytics and Intercom for their own self-hosted options.